tardate/LittleArduinoProjects/ESP8266/micropython/esp-01-temperature-logger/README.md

 capture the temperature readings from the DS18S20 sensor, and post the results to Ubidots

-The source is in [log-temperature-to-ubidots.py](./log-temperature-to-ubidots.py), which I paste into the MicroPython REPL:
+The source is in [log-temperature-to-ubidots.py](./log-temperature-to-ubidots.py):

 ```python
 import socket